Skip to Content

 Perhaps the most salient note is that if ever you add seaweed to a dish, whether meat, fish or vegetable based, your taste buds will buzz; seaweed truly enhances and enriches – as an ingredient and seasoning it’s as useful, nay essential, as salt, lemon, dried mushrooms or parmesan.

 It’s with that in mind that I (genuinely) keep bags of dried dulse and kelp in my kitchen cupboards at all times.
-Both types of seaweed are picked and dried on the Cornish coastline and sold at Wild Beef’s Borough Market stall (along with sea spaghetti and from time to time Chinese-style sea greens).

 The thick, tough, murky-green kelp goes into stocks and dashi broths – typically my Monday night what’s-left-from-the-Sunday-roast noodle soup – and has the effect of adding layers of interest, plus a near-magical viscosity to the liquid.
 Once you use it, you quickly see why kombu (east Asian kelp) is such a crucial element in Japanese cuisine.